pedrostefanogv/winget-package-explo/PRD.md

 ## Edge Case Handling

+- **Language Not Set**: Default to Portuguese (Brazil) on first visit
-- **No Search Results**: Display a helpful empty state with suggestions to try different search terms or clear filters
+- **No Search Results**: Display a helpful empty state with suggestions to try different search terms or clear filters (translated)
-- **Package Without Description**: Show a placeholder message indicating description is unavailable in the manifest
+- **Package Without Description**: Show a placeholder message indicating description is unavailable in the manifest (translated)
 - **Package Without Icon**: Display a default package icon when no icon URL is available or image fails to load
 - **Long Package Names/IDs**: Truncate with ellipsis and show full text on hover with tooltip
-- **Missing Package Metadata**: Gracefully handle missing fields by showing "Not specified" or hiding the field entirely
+- **Missing Package Metadata**: Gracefully handle missing fields by showing "Not specified" or hiding the field entirely (translated)
-- **Slow Network**: Show loading skeletons while data fetches to maintain perceived performance
+- **Slow Network**: Show loading skeletons while data fetches to maintain perceived performance (translated loading text)
-- **Static Data Unavailable**: Automatically fall back to live GitHub API, then mock data if necessary
+- **Static Data Unavailable**: Automatically fall back to live GitHub API, then mock data if necessary (translated alerts)
-- **GitHub API Errors**: Display error alert with retry button, automatically fall back to mock data for demo purposes
+- **GitHub API Errors**: Display error alert with retry button, automatically fall back to mock data for demo purposes (translated)
-- **Rate Limiting**: Handle GitHub API rate limits gracefully with informative error messages
+- **Rate Limiting**: Handle GitHub API rate limits gracefully with informative error messages (translated)
 - **Invalid YAML Manifests**: Skip packages with malformed manifests and continue processing others
 - **CORS Issues with Icons**: Handle image loading errors and display fallback icon